Worldwide Guide to Women in Leadership

 Around 1130 Sovereign Countess Margaret Håkonsdatter of Orkney (England in United Kingdom)

 Daughter of Håkon Pålson (1103-22) and Helga Maddannsdatter, daughter of the Count of Caithnes, and first married to Maddad/Madoch, Earl of Athol, and secondly Erland "the Young" Haraldsson in 1134 mad she ruled jointly with both husbands of parts of the Orkney Islands.
 Her son, Harald Maddadson, was Earl (1139-1206).
-She was (b. ca. 1108).
+She was (b. circa 1108).

 Around 1130-after 1147 Hereditary Countess Agnes of Saarbrücken (Germany)

-Married Frederich II Hohenstaufen, Duke of Schwaben und Franken, who lived (Ca. 1090-1147) as his second wife.
+Married Frederich II Hohenstaufen, Duke of Schwaben und Franken, who lived (circa 1090-1147) as his second wife.
 Apparently mother of Judith (1135-91), who married Ludwig II of Thüringen (1128-72).
 Agnes (d. after 1147).

 1130-36 Reigning Abbess Heilka III von Kirchberg of Niedermünster in Regensburg (Germany)